Digital Nomad Life in Saudi Arabia

 When we asked expats and global nomads about the quality of medical care in Saudi Arabia, they replied:

 "If you need medical care, go back to the US or to Europe, if you can afford it.
 Both medical and dental care are substandard.
 If you can find doctors trained in the US, that is no assurance that they are qualified.
-The licensing program and qualifications are sketchy, at best," remarked one member in Riyadh.
+The licensing program and qualifications are sketchy, at best," explained one expat living in Riyadh, Saudi Arabia.

 Get Quote